huishidong/huishidong.github.io/_drafts/jekyll-examples.md

 #=> prints 'Hi, Tom' to STDOUT.
 ```

+## code highlight using liquid with // to enable the file name.
+note the comment line make the line number misaligned due to the different line spacing?
 <!-- ```python -->
 {% highlight python %}
 <!-- # @name: My Script -->